S-7mza/project-predictive-template/communication/COMM_03_MODELING.md

 **From:** Tech Manager
 **To:** BI lead; data modeler; Product Owner; business SMEs
-**Subject:** `[Dashboard Project] Data Modeling / Semantic Layer – hold the date`
+**Subject:** `[Predictive Analysis Project] Data Modeling / Feature Design – hold the date`

 Hi all,

-Following the **Technical Data Discovery** workshop, we will run a **Data Modeling / Semantic Layer workshop** to agree how the data will be structured to support the dashboard KPIs.
+Following the **Technical Data & Feature Discovery** workshop, we will run a **Data Modeling / Feature Design workshop** to agree how the data will be structured to support the predictive KPIs and model features.

 **Objective:**
-- Define the **analytics model** (facts, dimensions, hierarchies, business rules) that will power the dashboards.
+- Define the **analytics/feature model** (facts, dimensions, hierarchies, features, business rules) that will power the predictive model and any dashboards/UIs that consume its outputs.

 **Proposed slot:** Week X, Day Y – 90–120 minutes
 **Participants:** BI lead, data modeler/architect, Product Owner, key business SMEs, Tech Manager